nethesis/asterisk-collectd-plugin/README.rst

 EnableNotifications: send notifications to collectd.
 Default True

-MaxCallPerOp : notification is triggered if there are more than MaxCallPerOp calls for each operator.
+MaxCallPerOp : queuefewop notification is triggered if there are more than MaxCallPerOp calls for each operator.
 Default: 2

-MaxCalls: notification is triggered if there are more than MaxCalls waiting and holdtime is more than MaxHoldtime.
+MaxCalls: queuemaxwait notification is triggered if there are more than MaxCalls waiting and holdtime is more than MaxHoldtime.
 Default 10

-MaxHoldtime: notification is triggered if there are more than MaxCalls waiting and holdtime is more than MaxHoldtime.
-Default 120
+MaxHoldtime: queueload notification is triggered if there are more than MaxCalls waiting and holdtime is more than MaxHoldtime.
+Also queueholdtime notification is triggered if holdtime is > than MaxHoldtime Default 120

-CallersMaxWait: notification is triggered if there are more than MaxCalls waiting and the first call waiting time is more than CallersMaxWait.
+CallersMaxWait: queuemaxwait notification is triggered if there are more than MaxCalls waiting and the first call waiting time is more than CallersMaxWait.
 Default 250 seconds.

 Debug: If enabled, debug information is logged in syslog.
 Default: False